ryanfleury/metadesk/docs/md_docs.md

 @flags MD_NodeFlags: {
     @doc("The node has children in an open/close symbol pair and @code '(' is the open symbol.")
         ParenLeft,
-    @doc("The node has children in an open/close symbol pair and @code ')' is the close .")
+    @doc("The node has children in an open/close symbol pair and @code ')' is the close symbol.")
         ParenRight,
     @doc("The node has children in an open/close symbol pair and @code '[' is the open symbol.")
         BracketLeft,